IrreducibleOSS/tracing-profile/README.md

  - for each tracing span span creates a single Perfetto event with the same lifetime
  - for each event that has `counter` property set to true updates the corresponding Perfetto counter value using the `value` property of the event.

+See the documentation to the `PerfettoLayer` struct for more details.

+_Perfetto is supported only if the target OS is Linux._

 ### Example Test

 ```rust